7.1 CAREER SERVICES

-Call-back interviews are scheduled in late August and early September.
+Call-back interviews are primarily scheduled in late August and early September.
 Students should schedule their call-back interviews so that they do not interfere with class time.

 The Office of Career Services and the Faculty Clerkships Committee work individually with all students interested in a judicial clerkship.
 Each year, OCS updates a Judicial Clerkship Manual in addition to providing programs, individual counseling, and technical support to students in the application process.

 The Office of Career Services provides counseling, information, and support to students interested in working in the public sector, and the Director of Public Interest Law and Policy serves as a primary resource for students seeking careers in public service.
 The Director coordinates educational programs, networking opportunities, and job fairs; maintains an electronic library of public interest job search materials; provides individual counseling to interested students; administers a public interest listserv; and works closely with the Public Interest Law Society, Chicago Legal Foundation, and the Associate Director of Admissions & Financial Aid to identify and publicize financial support programs that make public interest careers more financially feasible.

-Most of the information in the Office of Career Services is geared toward students pursuing legal careers.
+Most of the information in the Office of Career Services is geared toward students pursuing traditional legal careers.
 Students interested in non-traditional opportunities should arrange for an individual appointment with one of the counselors.
 Law students may also use the University’s Office of Career Advancement located in Ida Noyes Hall, 2nd and 3rd floors.
 The Office of Career Advancement maintains information on a wide range of employment opportunities and fellowships.
 More information on the Office of Career Advancement is available at careeradvancement.uchicago.edu.

 Throughout the year, the Office of Career Services receives hundreds of requests from legal employers in the U.S. and abroad seeking students for summer, permanent, and part-time positions.
 These opportunities are posted to the OCS web-based job postings service.
 These postings are password protected for University of Chicago students and alumni only.